czue/pegasus-docs/docker.md

 Pegasus ships with a self-documenting `Makefile` that will run common commands for you, including starting your containers, performing database operations, and building your front end.

-You can run `make` to see list helper functions, and you can view the source of the `Makefile` file in case you need to add to it or run any once-off commands.
+You can run `make` to list helper functions, and you can view the source of the `Makefile` file in case you need to add to it or run any once-off commands.

 For example, you can run management commands in containers using the same method